Techievena/Techievena.github.io/_posts/2016-12-29-personal-time-machine.md

 #### TIME-SERIES

-A time series can consist of the following components:
+A time series can consist of the following components:<br>
 **Trend** refers to the long-term movement.
-Shows if the values are increasing or decreasing over time.
+Shows if the values are increasing or decreasing over time.<br>
-**Seasonality** report the periodic fluctuation and it’s often related to the calendar.
+**Seasonality** report the periodic fluctuation and it’s often related to the calendar.<br>
 **Cyclic** component also refer to a periodic fluctuation but not fixed as the seasonality.
-For instance the price of many product are influenced by the inflation but these fluctuations are different than seasonality one.
+For instance the price of many product are influenced by the inflation but these fluctuations are different than seasonality one.<br>
 **Random** component is what remains after accounting for the other three components listed above.
 It’s itself composed of noise with underlying structure that needs to be modelled to forecast future values.
 ![time-series](https://github.com/Techievena/Retail-Analysis/blob/master/timeseries.jpg?raw=true "Time-Series")